-Plaintiffs fail to establish any injury "of such imminence that there is a 'clear and present need for relief to prevent irreparable harm."
+The private plaintiffs similarly fail to establish any injury "of such imminence that there is a 'clear and present need for relief to prevent irreparable harm."
 Sierra Club v.
 Larson, 769 F. Supp.
 420, 422 (D. Mass.
 1991) (citation omitted).
-They claim that the EO would "strip . . . citizenship from members' children," make them "subject to . . . deportation," or render them "stateless."
-Mem. at 12-13.
-But because the

-Citizenship EO has not yet been implemented by relevant federal agencies, the full scope of its downstream effects are hypothetical.
-As discussed above, Section 1 declares the Executive Branch's policy against recognizing birthright citizenship where an individual does not have a parent that is a lawful permanent resident or citizen, but the implementation and enforcement of the Citizenship EO are left to agencies under Section 3.
+They claim that the EO would "render [covered] newborns . . . deportable at birth," Doe Mem. at 9, or "stateless," id. at 13.
+But the Citizenship EO does not, by its terms, mandate that outcome with certainty for any plaintiff in this case.
+As discussed above, Section 1 declares the Executive Branch's policy against recognizing birthright citizenship in certain situations, but the implementation and enforcement of the Citizenship EO are left to agencies under Section 3.
 See Citizenship EO § 3(a)-(b).
-That implementation and enforcement have yet to occur, and no agency has taken any action pursuant to the EO to determine the immigration status of any of Plaintiffs' members discussed in their complaint, much less initiate any deportation actions.
-Indeed, Plaintiffs allege that their members have a variety of immigration statuses.
-Compl. ¶¶ 51-60.
-For example, some of the members discussed in the complaint have pending asylum applications.
-Id. ¶¶ 53-54, 57.
+That implementation and enforcement have yet to occur, and no agency has taken any action pursuant to the EO to determine the immigration status of Ms. Doe or the organizational plaintiffs' identified members, much less initiate any deportation actions.

+Indeed, Ms. Doe and her husband have "pending asylum applications."
+Decl. of O. Doe ¶ 2, Doe ECF No. 11-1.
 Were such applications to be granted, they would receive "a path to citizenship, eligibility for certain government benefits, and the chance for family members to receive asylum as well."
 Cap.
 Area Immigrants' Rts.
 Coal. v.
 Trump, 471 F. Supp.
-3d 25, 32 (D.D.C.
+3d 25, 32

+(D.D.C.
 2020).
-Moreover, if any removal action were initiated against the children of these members, the subject of the action could assert their claim to citizenship as a defense in that proceeding.
+Moreover, if any removal action were initiated against the children of any of the private plaintiffs at issue in this case, the subject of the action could assert their claim to citizenship as defense in that proceeding.
 See 8 U.S.C. § 1252(b)(5).
-Because the precise effects of the EO are yet to materialize, Plaintiffs can only speculate at what specific harms the Citizenship EO might ultimately cause.
+Because the precise effects of the EO are yet to materialize, Plaintiffs must speculate at what specific harms the Citizenship EO might ultimately cause.
 See, e.g., Charlesbank Equity Fund II v.
 Blinds To Go, Inc., 370 F.3d 151, 162 (1st Cir.
 2004) ("A finding of irreparable harm must be grounded on something more than conjecture, surmise, or a party's unsubstantiated fears of what the future may have in store.").

-The same rationale undercuts Plaintiffs' arguments that the EO would prevent Plaintiffs' members or their future children from receiving passports or certain healthcare or nutritional benefits.
-See Mem. at 13-14; see also Bos.
-Parent Coal. for Acad.
+This same rationale undercuts the Doe plaintiffs' remaining arguments that "children subject to the EO" would be deprived of the benefits of citizenship and "suffer compromised health and decreased housing access."
+See Doe Mem. at 14 (capitalization normalized).
+Setting aside that some of these claimed harms (e.g., denial of rights to vote or hold public office) could not happen to anyone for many years, the Doe plaintiffs generally describe the population-wide effects of the EO.
+They offer no concrete evidence that Ms. Doe's child or the children of any identified member of the organizational plaintiffs plans to travel internationally or will lose access to healthcare or housing as a result of the EO during the pendency of this litigation.
+See Boston Parent Coal. for Acad.
 Excellence Corp. v.
 Sch.
 Comm. of Bos., 996 F.3d 37, 44 (1st Cir.
 2021) ("simply showing some possibility of irreparable injury" is insufficient) (citation omitted).
-Nor do Plaintiffs' generalized assertions about potential future "worsened social and economic inequities" warrant granting emergency relief.
-See Mem. at 15.
-Such hypothetical, future harms lack the required "imminence" that renders a "clear and present need for relief to prevent irreparable harm."
-Sierra Club, 769 F. Supp. at 422.
 And in any event, if an individual were actually "denied" any "right or privilege" of citizenship, 8 U.S.C. § 1503 provides an adequate legal remedy to avoid any irreparable harm.
 See supra Sec.
-I; Charlesbank Equity Fund II, 370 F.3d at 162 (a party cannot show irreparable harm if it has an "adequate" "legal remedy").4
+II.A; Charlesbank Equity Fund II, 370 F.3d at 162 (a party cannot show irreparable harm if it has an "adequate" "legal remedy").

-IV.
-The Public Interest Does Not Favor an Injunction.
+V. The Public Interest Does Not Favor an Injunction.